 Facebook not working?
 Make it work

 But, let’s assume that you actually want the app to work as advertised.
 There are a few things you can do to get things back up and running in that event.

 First, make sure the app is fully updated in the Google Play store.
 Facebook frequently pushes out updates to its app for security updates and bug fixes.
 As a result, older versions of the app can cease to function.
 First, open Android’s settings and check your available storage.
 If your device has less than 100 MB of storage available, you may need to clear some space to allow the app to update.

 You can also cancel and restart the download of the update.
 If that doesn’t help, log out of the Facebook app and then try the download once more.
 If it’s not working, Google Play has a list of steps you can follow to troubleshoot the download of an app.

 If that fails, you can try uninstalling the Facebook app, restarting your device, and reinstalling the app from the Play store.
-Alternatively, you can download the latest Facebook APK file from Facebook directly here:
+Alternatively, you can download the latest Facebook APK file from Facebook at the link.

 Turn on automatic updates